Sina247/Quiz-Game/README.md

 ---

 ## 🚀 Features
-- 🏁 **Start, Quiz & Result screens**: Smooth transitions between beginning, question, and final result views.
+- 🏁 **Start, Quiz & Result screens** : Smooth transitions between beginning, question, and final result views.
-- ✅❌ **Immediate feedback**: Answers are highlighted green/red and score updates in real-time.
+- ✅ **Immediate feedback** : Answers are highlighted green/red and score updates in real-time.
-- 📊 **Progress bar**: Visual indicator of how far you are through the quiz.
+- 📊 **Progress bar** : Visual indicator of how far you are through the quiz.
-- 🔄 **Restart functionality**: Replay the quiz instantly with a single click.
+- 🔄 **Restart functionality** : Replay the quiz instantly with a single click.
-- 📱💻 **Responsive design**: Optimized for phones and desktops with flexible layouts.
+- 📱 **Responsive design** : Optimized for phones and desktops with flexible layouts.
-- 🌐 **Pure HTML/CSS/JS**: No frameworks or build tools required—just vanilla ES6.
+- 🌐 **Pure HTML/CSS/JS** : No frameworks or build tools required just vanilla ES6.

 ---

 ## 🔨 Tech Stack
+- 📄 **HTML5** semantic structure
+- - 🎨 **CSS3** with Flexbox & Media Queries
 - 🔧 **JavaScript** (ES6 modules)
-- 🎨 **CSS3** with Flexbox & Media Queries
-- 📄 **HTML5** semantic structure